-Audio compression is one of the most widely-used (and misused) techniques in modern music production.
+What is audio compression? well, it is one of the most widely-used (and misused) techniques in modern music production.
 It’s a true fundamental that any beginner engineer should have in their toolbox.
-Alongside EQ, reverb, and delay, compression is both a building block and a powerhouse in all levels of music production.
+Alongside EQ, reverb, and delay, an audio compressor is both a building block and a powerhouse at all levels of music production.

 Where Did Compression Start?

 Since its birth in the late 1930s to ensure the volume of radio and TV remained consistent between broadcasts, the role of the audio compressor has drastically changed.
 A major uptake in the manufacture of outboard compression hardware in the 1960s, coinciding with the creation of the 4 and 8 track tape machines, meant that compressors secured their place in the music industry around the same time that copious amounts of money did.

 Used by The Beatles and The Rolling Stones, Miley Cyrus, and Metallica, compression is everywhere in the music we love.
 It supports and shapes the sonic landscape painted by our favorite artists.

 Just as with chocolate, indulging in Netflix, and listening to Linkin Park’s ‘Numb’ on repeat, there is definitely such a thing as ‘too much of a good thing’.
 A much-discussed topic around audio compression, well worth some research if you’re looking to take your music industry knowledge to the next step, is the Loudness Wars.